What to write on your CV if you don’t have much experience

-It can be daunting applying for jobs when you don’t have much work experience, and it can be very difficult to know what to put on your CV.
-But you have more qualities to talk about on your CV than you may be aware of.
+If you are applying for jobs and you don’t have much work experience, it can be very difficult to know what to put on your CV and cover letter.
+However, it’s likely you have more to write about than you realise.

 Things to remember when writing your CV

 Have you done any volunteer work?
 What about projects in school or extracurricular activities?
 Are you involved in a local sports team or do you have any hobbies?
-All of these are relevant to potential employers and can demonstrate skills and experience you have that may make you suitable for the role.
+All of these are relevant to potential employers and can show them that you have skills and experience that may make you suitable for the role.

 Include overseas experiences

-If you have ever studied or lived abroad, you can include that experience in your CV to show your openmindedness and understanding of other cultures.
+If you have ever studied, volunteered, worked or lived abroad, you can include that experience in your CV to show you are open-minded and understanding of other cultures.

 Need more information?